rey1138/-Mini-RAG-AI-Explorer/README.md

 -   A modern web browser (like Chrome, Firefox, or Safari).
 -   A Google Gemini API Key.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

-### Running the Application
+### Running Locally

 This project is a pure client-side application and can be run without any complex setup.

 1.  **Download the project files.**
 2.  **Open `index.html`:** Simply open the `index.html` file in your web browser.
-Alternatively, you can serve the project directory using any static file server.
+3.  **Use a local server (optional but recommended):** For the best experience, serve the project directory using a simple local server.
+If you have Node.js installed, you can use `npx serve .` from the project's root directory.

 ### Setting Up Your API Key